Oriental Rug Cleaning Near Me

 A Good Rinse

 A hose fitted with an adjustable nozzle removes the soapy water best.
 It’ll take some time to get out all the soap, but don’t stop until the suds have disappeared.
-Do the same turn it over again and rinse the rest side one more time.
+Do the same on the reverse side, rinse the rest side and turn over it again one more time.
 Use a squeegee, pulled in the direction of the rest, to remove as much water as possible.

 Dry Completely